The English language as we speak it has eight parts of speech. Can you name them?

 - Out – Veteran teacher pay fell out the window in the last few years.

-- Against – Oftentimes, the NCGA works against working class people in funding public services.
+- Against – Oftentimes, the NCGA works against people in their lack of funding of public services.

-- During – During the recent summer session, the NCGA passed a lot of ridiculous laws and bills.
+- During – During the last eight years, the NCGA has passed a lot of ridiculous laws and bills.

-- Without – Without proper funding, many schools will not be able to provide constitutionally mandated services to public services.
+- Without – Without proper funding, many schools will not be able to provide constitutionally mandated services to public school students.

-- Before – Before this current administration, teachers felt more appreciated.
+- Before – Before the current iteration of the NCGA, teachers felt more appreciated.

 - Under– Now teachers feel like they are under a mountain of regulation and red tape.